 Faculty Resources & Services

 The Library strives to purchase resources in various formats to support students, faculty, and the programs offered at the College.
-Students, faculty or staff are encouraged to suggest resources for the Library, please begin by contacting your subject specific liaison or submit this
+Students, faculty or staff are encouraged to suggest resources for the Library, please begin by contacting your subject specific liaison or submit this collection development form.

 Library Policy 6.2.1 Library Collection Development and Management Policy